Three Simple Ways to Clean Your Fireplace

 What good is a night spent in front of the fire if your fireplace is too dirty to see the flames?
 Wood-burning fireplaces give off a lot of smoke and soot, which can build up on your glass doors over time.
 More than likely, you’re going to need something a little tougher than an everyday glass cleaner to get the job done.
 Here are a few ways to put the sparkle back in your glass doors.

-1. Wash with ammonia.
+1. Wash With Ammonia.

 Make a mixture of slightly diluted ammonia and water.
 The water helps keep the ammonia from evaporating and makes the job easier.
 Grab some paper towels, spray the glass, and begin to wipe it clean.
 It could take a few tries to get the window clear.
 If you have any spots with a lot of buildup, let the mixture sit for a while.
 When you’re done, wipe the glass clean with a dry cloth.